Home /

 Teen Committee

-The Teen Committee defines the vision and mission of CAJE’s Teen Education and Engagement work.
+The Teen Committee defines the vision and mission of CAJE’s Teen Education & Engagement: The Center for Teen Leadership.
 Their mission is to lead the community, its organizations, and its youth professionals, towards providing a range of opportunities that will engage Jewish teens, keep them connected to the Jewish people, and involve them in Jewish learning and growth.
 In partnership with the professional team, the committee develops proposals for new initiatives, evaluates current programs and provides resources to professionals working with teens.
 Programs include:

 • Diller Teen Fellows - Miami's premiere immersive leadership development program inviting a select group of Jewish 10th and 11th graders from 6 continents and 32 communities to connect with one another, step up, lead their communities, and repair the world through experiential education.
 Throughout the yearlong Fellowship, teens develop leadership skills, connect in a global network of peers, strengthen their Jewish identities, and create ripples of good throughout the world.